fortinetdev/terraform-provider-fortios/website/docs/guides/fgt_policysort.html.md

 }

 ```
-Note the `depend_on` in the resource configuration.
+Note the `depends_on` in the resource configuration.

 ```